-Soldiers stationed in Ft.
-Myers during World War I discovered the great fishing off the bridge and it soon became known as the “Fishingest Bridge in the World”.
-Driven by the depression, squatters began building shacks on the excess fill.
-A fishing industry, cannery, shrimpers, and bait shops grew giving Matlacha its quaint fishing village character.
+Soldiers stationed in Fort Myers during WWII soon discovered the great fishing off of the Matlacha Bridge and it soon became known as “The most fishingest bridge in the world.”
+The local fishing industry, shrimpers and bait shops, also grew giving Matlacha its fishing village character.

-During the 1950’s and 60′s canals were dug, thereby increasing residential waterfront availability.
-The old wooden swing span was replaced with the present concrete draw bridge in 1969.
+During the 1950’s and 1960’s canals were dug increasing residential waterfront.
+The original wooden bridge was replaced in 1969 with a concrete drawbridge, then again in 2012.

 Today, Matlacha is a tourist destination with its many shops, restaurants and art galleries, which feature local artists and artists from all over the country.